ldalafu/playwright-test/README.md

 # Introduction
-This is a sample test project functionality.
+This is a sample test project.

 # Getting Started